sjdaws/vocal/readme.md

 }
 ```

-The above example is especially useful for situations where users may be able to register themselves, but you also have an admin panel where you can add users manually.
+The above example is especially useful for situations where users may be able to register themselves, but you also have an administration panel where you can add users manually.
 Instead of putting the code in each controller, you can place it in the model and it will be fired for each registration.

 #### Additional beforeSave and afterSave